alidasdan/best-rational-approximation/README.md

 This output states that the best rational approximation to the golden ratio is 13/8 with an absolute error close to 1e-2.

-These programs still run very fast for very large limits.
+These programs run very fast even for very large limits.

 ## HOW TO TEST